eclipse-keyple/keyple-service-resource-java-lib/README.md

 ## Overview

-The **Keyple Service Resource Java Library** is a Keyple addon whose goal is to provide a profile-based card resource allocation mechanism.
+The **Keyple Service Resource Java Library** is a Keyple add-on whose goal is to provide a profile-based card resource allocation mechanism.

 ## Documentation & Contribution Guide